flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 #### Ground Speed and Wind

-To allow for different ground speeds during descent the calculator allows to enter several altitude levels with the corresponding ground speed.
+To allow for different ground speeds during descent, the calculator allows entering several altitude levels with the corresponding ground speed.
 This will be included in the calculations.

 Example:

 - Cruising altitude: 39.000ft
 - Target altitude: 11.000ft
 - Vertical Speed: -2.000ft/min
-- Ground Speed: 420 kt at or above 10.000ft, 250kt below 10.000ft
+- Ground Speed: 420 kt at or above 10.000ft, 250 kt below 10.000ft

 ![flyPad Performance TOD Calculator](../../assets/flypados3/performance-tod-gs.png "flyPad Performance TOD Calculator"){loading=lazy}

 **Result: We need to start our descent ^^98NM^^ before the target fix with a vertical speed of -2.000ft/min**

 !!! note "Wind"
     Wind is not a factor and can be ignored as these calculations are done based on ground speed which includes any wind impacting an aircraft in the air.

 ## Landing Performance Calculator

 The primary purpose of this calculator is to aid the flight crew in assessing whether a landing can be safely made within the given runway length in existing conditions.
 The pilot can also use this tool to determine the appropriate level of braking and whether reverse thrust is needed to stop within the available runway distance.

 The calculator results are shown both numerically and graphically.
 Variations in airplane configuration, approach speed, runway surface condition, and other parameters can also be investigated to see their effect on the airplane's landing distance.
 The landing distance results include a safety margin of 15% added to the calculated distance.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-performance-landing.png" style="width: 100%; height: auto;" loading="lazy">